 Iron deficiency takes months to years to develop depending on dietary intake, gender, and age.
 Symptoms include: chronic fatigue, weakness, dizziness, headaches, difficulty thinking.
 Incidentally, some symptoms of iron overload overlap, so, it is best to leave the diagnosis to your family physician.

 As iron is slowly depleted from stores, iron in hemoglobin remains normal.
 It is only once hemoglobin levels start to become affected that a deficiency is declared and when the body can no longer meet daily functional needs dependent on iron, the diagnosis becomes iron deficiency anemia.
 Low iron stores, however, do not necessarily lead to anemia.
 This explains the lack of difference in anemia rates between vegetarian and non-vegetarian populations (vegetarians and vegans usually have lower iron stores than the rest of the population).
 In fact, there is no conclusive evidence that an absence of iron stores has any negative consequences in otherwise healthy individuals.
 It is only when we are in negative balance that unpleasant things begin to happen.
-Should this occur, it is better to reach for a good quality iron supplement and include more leafy greens in your diet until the problem is corrected, rather than make a run for the local steak house.
+Should this occur, reach for a good quality iron supplement and include more leafy greens in your diet until the problem is corrected.

 RISK FACTORS FOR ANEMIA